 Federal Direct PLUS Loan for Graduate Students

+Federal Direct PLUS Loans are federally-funded loans offered to graduate students to meet the costs of higher education.
 Graduate or professional students enrolled at least half-time at an eligible school in a program leading to a graduate or professional degree or certificate may be eligible to receive a graduate PLUS loan.
-The yearly borrowing limit is equal to your cost of attendance minus other financial aid received.
+The yearly borrowing limit is equal to their cost of attendance minus other financial aid received.
 Eligibility for a graduate PLUS loan is based on a soft credit check.

-Alternative loans are private loans offered to students to help pay for college.
+Alternative loans are private loans offered to students to help pay for college by private lenders.
 A private loan comes from a lender such as a bank, credit union, or state-affiliated organization.
 Since the loans are privately funded, the terms and conditions will vary based on the lender.
 This also means that interest rates and fees are not federally regulated and are set by the individual lenders.

 Students are highly encouraged to carefully review the details of private loans before applying as they differ from Federal Direct Student Loans.
 Whenever possible, students considering alternative loans are encouraged to first consider federal student loans as the terms and conditions of federal loans may be more favorable than the provisions of alternative loans.